Acceptance and Evaluation of Undergraduate Transfer Credits

 Determining Course Comparability or Equivalency

-Course(s) to be transferred must be comparable in nature, content and level to courses offered by Minnesota State Mankato.
-In evaluating courses for transfer equivalency, the standard for review will require a minimum of 75 percent comparability of course content.
+Course(s) to be transferred must be comparable in nature and content to courses offered by Minnesota State Mankato.
+In evaluating courses for transfer equivalency, the review standard will require at least 75 percent comparability of course content.
 For courses in a sequence, students need sufficient preparation to succeed in the next course in the sequence.
-Transfer equivalencies are based on current policies and generally reflect course numbers from the Minnesota State Mankato catalog at the time the evaluation is conducted.
-Minnesota State Mankato courses and course numbers are subject to change; thus, transfer equivalencies are subject to change as well.
-Course equivalency tables are maintained within Transferology, https://www.transferology.com.
-Established course equivalencies for most Minnesota State Mankato and many out-of-state institutions are included.

-Transferring Credits According to Articulation Agreements
+Transferring Credits According to Transfer Agreements

 Transferring Minnesota Transfer Curriculum (MnTC) Credits